Aristides: The original Kentucky Derby hero

 After his release, McGrath ventured to New York and partnered with bare-knuckle boxing champion-turned-politician John Morrissey in another prosperous gambling establishment.
 Morrissey, who established organized racing in Saratoga in 1863, brought McGrath into the track fold as a timing judge with the added responsibility of assigning the weights for the handicap races.
 While in Saratoga, McGrath became fascinated with the grandeur of the United States Hotel, so he decided upon returning to his 416 acres in Kentucky that he would model his new mansion after the hotel.

 Business was booming for McGrath as both a breeder and owner of racehorses.
 In 1870, he bred the great Tom Bowling, who won 14 of 17 career races en route to the Hall of Fame.
-When it was time to send Aristides into training, McGrath turned to Ansel Williamson, who conditioned Tom Bowling and numerous other standouts in the pre- and post-Civil War eras, including the undefeated Asteroid and the once-beaten Norfolk.
+When it was time to send Aristides into training, McGrath turned to Ansel Williamson, who conditioned Tom Bowling and numerous other standouts in the pre- and post-Civil War eras, including the undefeated 1861 foals Asteroid and Norfolk.
 Born into slavery in Virginia around 1806, Williamson was eventually purchased and set free by R. A. Alexander of Kentucky’s famous Woodburn Farm.
 Williamson became revered as one of America’s finest trainers — and eventually a Hall of Famer.

 “As a judge of horseflesh he had few superiors,” the Spirit of the Times said of Williamson.
 “His conclusions were drawn from long experience and were delivered with a quaintness of expression and a brevity of style which pleased while it instructed.”